Information for Students

 This event is targeting third-year undergraduate students and starting graduate students in the area of circuit design, but may be of interest to new circuit design engineers as well.
 For more details click here.

-The International Solid-State Circuits Conference (ISSCC) 2024 Code-a-Chip is created to promote reproducible chip design using open-source tools and notebook-driven design flows and enable up-and-coming talents as well as seasoned open-source enthusiasts to interact with the leading-edge chip design community.
+The IEEE SSCS Code-a-Chip Travel Grant Award was created to promote reproducible chip design using open-source tools and notebook-driven design flows, enable up-and-coming talents as well as seasoned open-source enthusiasts to travel to IEEE SSCS conferences and interact with the leading-edge chip design community, and bBroaden educational value and accessibility within the open-source chip design community, fostering a broader environment for dissemination, learning, and innovation.
 For more information click here.